Position

 • Bachelor's degree in Business Administration, Management, or a related field; Master's degree preferred.

-• Minimum of 10 years of experience in strategic planning, with at least 5 years in a leadership role.
+• Minimum of 10 years of experience in strategic planning, business development, or a related field.

-• Proven track record of developing and executing successful strategic plans.
+• Proven track record of developing and implementing successful strategic plans.

 • Strong analytical and problem-solving skills.